Gondlir/sqs-customers-api/README.md

   * AWS Secrets Manager
   * AWS Lambda

-# Também a utilizar essas tecnologias em cenários como:
+# Also using these technologies in scenarios such as:
-* Aws SQS => Como criar uma fila, criar uma mensagem, criar um consumidor de mensagem, lidar com dead-letters e criar uma fila pra isso, redirecionar dead-letters
+* Aws SQS => How to create a queue, create a message, create a message consumer, handle dead-letters and create a queue for it, redirect dead-letters
-* Aws SNS => Criar tópicos em SNS, criar um consumidor e publicador de mensagem, consumir a mensagem em multiplos apps
+* Aws SNS => Create topics in SNS, create message consumer and publisher, consume message in multiple apps
-* Aws DynamoDB =>  O que são Partition Key e Sort Key, criando tabelas no DynamoDB, implementando acesso ao DynamoDB, criar transações, streams e autoscaling
+* Aws DynamoDB => What are Partition Key and Sort Key, creating tables in DynamoDB, implementing access to DynamoDB, creating transactions, streams and autoscaling
-* AWS S3 => Upload de arquivos usando C#, Download e processamento de arquivos usando o c#, implementações de retentativas
+* AWS S3 => File upload using C#, File download and processing using C#, retry implementations
-* AWS Secrets Manager => Criando segredos, lendo segredos em c#, versões de segredos, lidando com rotação de segredos
+* AWS Secrets Manager => Creating secrets, reading secrets in C#, versioning secrets, handling secret rotation
-* AWS Lambda => O que é um serverless e lambda, criação lambda, conceitos de triggers e destinations, debugando lambdas localmente, consumindo filas SQS usando lambda, consumindo tópicos SNS usando lambda, triggering lambda com DynamoDB, triggering lambda com S3, convertendo uma API em uma AWS Lambda
+* AWS Lambda => What is serverless and lambda, creating lambda, concepts of triggers and destinations, debugging lambdas locally, consuming SQS queues using lambda, consuming SNS topics using lambda, triggering lambda with DynamoDB, triggering lambda with S3, converting an API to an AWS Lambda

-Esse projeto tem em conjunto outros projetos que foram desenvolvidos, todos fazem parte do mesmo escopo.
+This project has together other projects that were developed, all of which are part of the same scope.
-São eles:
+Are they:
  * https://github.com/Gondlir/sqs-publisher
  * https://github.com/Gondlir/sqs-consumer
  * https://github.com/Gondlir/sns-publisher